marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_v.md

 It felt like cheating in the end but it was beyond the scope of this series to fix the old-school basic authentication as well.

 In this series I took a old (ah, 4 years at least) [Koa](http://koajs.com/) application and tried to update it to the new Koa framework.
-This led me to learn and understand quite a lot about ES6, funcational programming and async/await.
+This led me to learn and understand quite a lot about ES6, functional programming and async/await.

-I hope you found this helpful and intresting.
+I hope you found this helpful and interesting.

 All the code is checked in and merged to [master here](https://github.com/marcusoftnet/UserApiWithTest)